Deltaluis94/Mini-project/README.md

 ![images](https://user-images.githubusercontent.com/115581351/198727414-05fdd8c1-3366-4796-8000-88cdad3330cd.jpg)

 # For Music
-To hear the provided music just erase '#' on lines 10,11,12.
+To hear the provided music download the file .ogg and erase '#' on lines 10,11,12.

 # General function of the game
 Snake is a game where a snake moves through a plane in 2D and eats food to grow.
 Once it consumes a unit of food it grows a unit.